 - 1 onion, peeled

 - 2 inches fresh ginger, peeled and halved

 - 3 medium carrots, peeled and thinly sliced

 - 5 Chinese red dates (you can find these online or in Asian supermarkets, you need these to get the benefits as normal dates do not have the same medicinal properties)

 - Place the chicken in a medium pot, and add enough cold water to cover the meat.
 Bring to a boil over medium-high heat, uncovered.

 - Once boiling, add the onion and ginger.
+Season to taste.
 Reduce the heat to medium, cover, and cook for 40 minutes.
 Remove the lid occasionally to skim any foam off the top and discard.

 - Remove from the heat.
 Move the chicken to a plate to cool.
 Shred the chicken meat with 2 forks.
 Place 1-2 cups of the shredded chicken back in the pot.

 - Add the carrots and dates to the pot, and simmer over low heat, uncovered, for 45 minutes.
 Add the goji berries and cook an additional 15 minutes.
 Season with salt to taste.

 - To serve, remove the chicken, shred the meat, discard the bones and return the shredded meat to the pan.
 Serve in bowls